appliedblockchain/mantle/sdk/README.md

 # Mantle

-Mantle is a blockchain SDK that intends to simplify the development process when writing code for chain.
+Mantle is a blockchain SDK that intends to simplify the development process when writing code for chains.
 Mantle comprises both a client and server side sdk, that when combined help to facilitate a host of tasks such as secure data storage on IPFS for GDPR compliance, sending signed transactions, transaction nonce recording etc.

 # Features